10 Effective Steps to Prevent Hong Kong Apartment Break-Ins

 1. Analyse Apartment Building Security

 Secure and modern buildings may cost a bit more, but knowing the security is high makes it all worth it.
-A building with cameras, door codes and guest registry can help avoid a huge chance of break-ins and burglaries.
+A building with cameras, door codes and guest registry can help avoid a considerable chance of break-ins and burglaries.
 However, this doesn’t mean you don’t have to do anything on your part.

 2. Examine Doors and Windows

 Therefore, to protect your apartment whether you are home or not – you must examine the main door and window.
 Your door lock may be easy to break, or your window may not completely close.
-Either way, a criminal may find a way to get in and steal all your valuables
+Either way, a criminal may find a way to get in and steal all your valuables.

 If your door or window is not secure enough, it’s time to take action and ensure it can be locked and closed effectively.